The world’s first web host company was Concentric, later renamed as XO Communications

 This is a minor detail that can be easily overlooked.
 Once you transfer your website, you must switch your DNS record to the new server where your site is registered.
-The reason why this is important is because a DNS record is like a map or an instruction guide that ensures your visitors arrive on the right page.
+The reason why this is important is that a DNS record is like a map or an instruction guide that ensures your visitors arrive on the right page.
 Should you neglect to change this, users will be misdirected to an error page.
-You need to get a new DNS from your new hosting provider, and replace your old one.
+You need to get a new DNS from your new hosting provider and replace your old one.

 After you make the request to move your DNS records, it should take a few hours, or in some cases a whole day, for the switch to be complete.
 In other words, if your visitors are complaining that they can’t find your website, make sure you’ve updated to your new DNS.

 When a new DNS is assigned, your transfer is basically complete.
 You’ll want to monitor your server’s uptime diligently over the next couple of days to make sure everything is working properly.

 It’s critical to not drop your guard and that you notice if there are any issues as soon as possible.
 Of course, monitoring your website’s uptime does not imply that you need to visit your website every 5 minutes; it means that you’ll need to use tools and apps to help with the task.